emmajanedrews/base-template/_posts/2017-02-13-how-do-pre-approvals-determine-your-purchasing-power.md

 youtube_alternate_image:
 youtube_code: Im8iiT6E-Yc
 ---

-{% include youtube.html %}
-Why is a pre-approval so important?
+{% include youtube.html %}Why is a pre-approval so important?
 What all goes into the pre-approval process?

 First off, you need to get pre-approved so you know what kind of home you are able to buy.
 Your pre-approval number is generally referred to as your purchasing power.